thomas-rolland/asd-resilience/README.md

 distributionIndividualsGPS.R
 ```
 This script will provide the fraction of individuals in each quantile of ASD-GPS.
-- Input: variant_table.pext.tsv, asd_gps_table.tsv, number of quantiles for GPS (default to 3 quantiles), carriers or not (boolean, default to TRUE)
+- Input: variant_table.tsv, asd_gps_table.tsv, number of quantiles for GPS (default to 3 quantiles), carriers or not (boolean, default to TRUE)
 - Output: R dataframe with, for each quantile, the number and fraction of individuals and the standard error of the proportion